leonardozaggia/automated_systematic_literature_search/book/introduction/0_Introduction.md

 ## A Real-World Example

 Let's say you want to conduct a systematic review on **"Machine Learning Applications in Mental Health Diagnosis"**.
-Here's how Research Buddy helps:
+Here's how Review Buddy helps:

 **Without Automation:**
 - 🕐 Manually search PubMed, Scopus, IEEE, ACM (2-3 days)